SilentVoid13/Silent_Packer/README.md

 Silent_Packer currently support the following cipher methods :

 - XOR
+- AES-128-ECB

+AES is currently only available for ELF64.
+Support for other file formats should arrive soon.

-Support for AES encryption should arrive soon.
+Support for some more secure AES modes should arrive soon (AES-128-CBC, AES-256)

 You can suggest me a cipher method that you want me to add.

 ## Encryption methods